 The Rebecca Keel Memorial Scholarship honors Becky Keel, a former PhysAssist Scribe who lost her life in a tragic car accident in 2015.
 At only 22, Becky was a remarkable individual who accomplished an incredible amount while touching so many people in her circle.
 Pictured here on her first day with PhysAssist Scribes, her ebullience, energy, and amazing nature shine through.

 Becky was passionate, adventurous, bright, a go-getter and a huge dreamer.
-A true leader, she lived her life to the fullest academically, through recreation, and her work and never let any obstacle stand in her way.
+A true leader, she lived her life to the fullest academically, through recreation, and through her work; she never let any obstacle stand in her way.
 She loved animals, rescuing many, and aspired to move to Australia one day where she hoped to care for wildlife small and large.
 When it came to friends, family, and co-workers, Becky was always there to lend a hand or an ear, no matter what was tasked of her.

-Scholarship winner Priya Patel with the Keel family and NTAF board members.
+Pictured below is scholarship winner Priya Patel with the Keel family and NTAF board members.

-In the past, finalists for the Rebecca Keel Memorial Scholarship have received a $1,000.00 scholarship:
+Other finalists for the Rebecca Keel Memorial Scholarship have received a $1,000.00 scholarship:

 Daniel R. Schaefer, Florida State University